juanhaywood/SCUMmunityBot/README.md

 ## Features:
 Stream server logs to Discord

-Send messages and commands to the SCUM Game via the Bot Client application: https://github.com/juanhaywood/SCUMmunityBotClient
+Send messages and admin commands to the SCUM Game via the Bot Client application: https://github.com/juanhaywood/SCUMmunityBotClient

 ![image](https://user-images.githubusercontent.com/53084642/132686470-9b4d04a1-495e-463b-a4e8-283a8a630cea.png)